WHAT IS AN IMPACT INVESTMENT?

 HOW WOULD A SUCCESSFUL APPLICANT BEST MEASURE AND PRESENT THEIR SOCIAL OUTCOMES?

-A successful grant applicant will be able to explain the societal outcomes they create and demonstrate how these outcomes are achieved.
+A successful Growth Grant applicant will be able to explain the societal outcomes they create and demonstrate how these outcomes are achieved.
 While there is no ‘one size fits all’ approach to outcomes measurement, the Panel expects that the applicant has found a method and metrics that best suit their organisation’s needs.

 DOES THE APPLICANT ALREADY HAVE TO BE IN CONVERSATION WITH A PROVIDER?